(A) CORPORATE INFORMATION

 c) Financial assets at fair value through profit or loss (FVTPL)

-a) Financial assets at amortized cost: Financial assets are subsequently measured at amortized cost using the effective interest rate method if these financial assets are held within a business whose objective is to hold these assets in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+a) Financial assets at amortised cost: Financial assets are subsequently measured at amortised cost using the effective interest rate method if these financial assets are held within a business whose objective is to hold these assets in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included in the statement of profit or loss.
-The losses arising from impairment are recognized in the profit or loss.
+included in the statement of profit or loss.
+The losses arising from impairment are recognised in the profit or loss.
 This category generally applies to trade and other receivables, loans and other financial assets.

 b) Financial assets at fair value through other comprehensive income (FVTOCI)